snphillips/artportfolio/README.md

 # Art Portfolio
 A responsive portfolio website for Toronto-born, Brooklyn-based artist Sarah Nicole Phillips (me).
 The site includes a biography, cv, image gallery with a nifty masonry layout and interactive image modal.
-The art information is stored in .json.
-This site was not designed to be customizable however anyone can tweak it to their needs.
+The art information is stored in `.json`.
+This site was not designed to be customizable however anyone can tweak it to suit their needs.

 View the website here: https://sarahnicolephillipsart.surge.sh/